 The building of the former legendary department store “Kluz” is directly opposite the Belgrade Palace.
 This building has a very beautiful interior space.
 It was perfectly suited for an up-market department store.
 The store closed in 1992.
 The building never regained its previous glory.

 The Officers’ Club was built in 1895.
 The king wanted to provide a place for the Serbian Army officers where they could socialise and have fun.
-Due to its characteristic architecture, the building looks like a fortress.
+Due to its characteristic architecture, the building looks almost like a fortress.

 The communist government nationalised it after the Second World War and assigned it to the Belgrade University in 1968.
 I have only ever known this building as the Students’ Cultural Centre.
-The centre was especially important for the city’s avant-garde scene.
+The centre was very important for the city’s avant-garde scene.
 It was a concert hall where the biggest and the most important names in the Yugoslavian pop and rock music performed.

 Another beautifully illuminated building is the Serbian Parliament.

 Despite the fact that it was only beginning of November, Christmas lights were already in place all over the city.
-However, I was not lucky enough to see them lit up.
+However, I was not lucky enough to see them lit.
 I left Belgrade several days before they were switched on.
 Funnily enough, the city government leaves the lights for 3 or 4 months.
 At least, the city looks pretty!

 Summer Night City was ABBA’s mega hit in 1978.
 An excellent song, still vibrant and relevant after so many years.
-ABBA released this song between two legendary albums – The Album and Voulez-Vous.
+ABBA released this song between the two legendary albums – The Album and Voulez-Vous.
 I still remember buying the single at the time when it was released.

 When the night comes with the action

 Can’t resist the strange attraction